attilammagyar/js80p/README.md

  * subharmonic sine wave for oscillator 1, distortion for oscillator 2
  * adjustable oscillator pitch inaccuracy and instability, for analog-like liveliness and warmth
+    * set the same inaccuracy or instability level for the two oscillators to synchronize them within a single polyphonic voice
  * portamento
  * wavefolder
  * split keyboard